hzeller/rpi-rgb-led-matrix/README.md

      (while :; do date +%T ; sleep 0.2 ; done) | sudo ./text-example -f fonts/8x13B.bdf -y8 -c2 -C0,0,255

-You could as well connect this to a long-running process that updates the display by sending new lines.
-An empty line will clear the screen.
+You could connect this via a pipe to any process that just outputs new information on standard-output every now and then.
+The screen is filled with text until it overflows which then clears it.
+Or sending an empty line explicitly clears the screen (if you want to display an empty line, just send a space).

 ![Time][time]